 Constitution and government

-Custom outweighs government enforcement of laws banning religious discrimination, and legal, cultural, and institutional discrimination is prevalent.
-Whilst Qatar’s constitution and other laws provide for freedom of association, public assembly, and worship, these freedoms are framed within limits based on sharia law and “morality concerns”.
+Whilst Qatar’s Constitution and other laws provide for freedom of association, public assembly, and worship, these freedoms are framed within limits based on sharia law and “morality concerns.”

-Muslims who have been convicted of a crime may be given the opportunity to have their sentence reduced by a few months if they can memorize the Quran whilst in prison.
+The government often commutes the harsher punishments mandated by sharia.
+Charges for crimes such as alcohol consumption or extramarital sex, carry sharia punishments that in some cases call for flogging.
+The death penalty is permitted, but no executions have been carried out since 2003.
+Muslims who have been convicted of a crime may be allowed to have their sentence reduced by a few months if they can learn the Quran by heart whilst in prison.

 Education and children’s rights